 What makes PCLL different?

 Our commitment to player development and safety is key to our success.
 PCLL is the first league in Michigan to win the ASAP Safety Award from Little League International.
 Each year, five leagues across the country are selected.
 In 2012, PCLL was one of them.
-We have committed to player development by having player development and player agent positions on our board.
+We have committed to player development by having both player development and player agent positions on our board.
 Our winter clinics are just the start of the developmental opportunities we offer our players.
 Through our draft process, we are able to make the season a more enjoyable experience for all.